onqtam/headjack/docs/why/14_ECONOMICS.md

 - clarity of allocation - does everyone know who owns what?
 Who owns the fish in this segment of the lake?

+> "The foundation of a flourishing civilization is an abundance of functional institutions." - [Great Founder Theory, by Samo Burja](https://samoburja.com/gft/)

+## On the importance of solving the succession problem for institutions

+> "The succession problem is the problem of ensuring founders can hand off institutions they have built to other founders.
+The key problems here are the creation and identification of sufficient skill, together with ensuring the next founder has inherited a position of sufficient power to remake the institution.
+Of course, even if the succession problem is handled once, it remains a problem for the next generation.
+>
+> If the succession problem remains unsolved, the only process of institutional reform available is the destruction of abandoned institutions by new ones, the process sometimes described as “creative destruction”.
+That our society valorizes rather than bemoans such outcomes unfortunately demonstrates that we have become accustomed to failed succession and notable dysfunction.
+>
+> We should temper our enthusiasm for intense political and economic competition and instead develop a greater appreciation for the importance of successful succession.
+This change would go far in remedying contemporary institutional sclerosis and stagnation." - [Great Founder Theory, by Samo Burja](https://samoburja.com/gft/)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Capitalism
 ██████████████████████████████████████████████████████████████████